Tool Show Recap and Welcoming a New Host

 This article may contain affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.
 This helps us keep creating free content.

 Woodworking tool shows are one of the best ways to see new products, test tools before buying, and connect with fellow woodworkers.
-Whether you attend a major national event or a regional show, the experience of handling tools in person is invaluable compared to watching online reviews.

 What to Expect at a Woodworking Tool Show